tayjes/Home_Server/README.md

 cmake ..
 make

-This generates a file like: scan.cpython-312-x86_64-linux-gnu.so
+This generates a file like: scan.cpython-312-x86_64-linux-gnu.so(in linux env)

 Copy it into your virtual environment: